SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 Defines if the names of the chat participants should be included in the scanned text buffer as message prefixes.
 This allows activating entries that use names as keywords without directly mentioning the names in messages.

-See an example of the text to be scanned below, assuming chat participants are named Alice and Bob.
+See an example of the text to be scanned below, assuming the chat participants are named Alice and Bob.

 Enabled (default):